ocpkn/MineSolver/README.md

 # MineSolver
-MineSolverRunner runs the algorithm for a specified number of games and prints results.
+MineSolverRunner plays a specified number of games (standard expert mode) using MineSolver methods and prints the results.

 MSRunner allows you to play minesweeper using text input.

-Note: this was made a while ago.
-Not my finest work, but it works.